prequel-dev/workshop/scenarios/scenario-01-cre-2024-009/README.md

 kube_pod_container_status_last_terminated_reason{namespace="monitoring", container="opentelemetry-collector"}
 ```

-* Why is it happening?
+2. Q: Why is it happening?
 What steps would you need to take to figure it out?

 **Hints:**

-Grep the logs for errors:
+Look at the Kubernetes logs and search for errors:

 ```bash
 kubectl -n monitoring logs deployments/otel-collector | grep -i error